wilsonmar/wilsonmar.github.io/_posts/2019-03-29-cicd-pipeline.md

    ### Local use of Robert's Docker

 1. Open a Terminal on your Mac.
-1. Create a container folder.
+1. <a target="_blank" href="https://wilsonmar.github.io/docker-setup/">Install Docker</a> if you haven't already.
+1. Make a containing folder to add the repository.
 I personally use ~/gits/wilsonmar.
-1. Get a clone of the "cicd-buzz" repo:
+1. A Git clone command creates the "cicd-buzz" repo folder:

    <pre><strong>git clone <a target="_blank" href="https://github.com/wilsonmar/cicd-buzz">https://github.com/wilsonmar/cicd-buzz</a>
    cd cicd-buzz
    ls</strong></pre>

-   My version of the repo contains additional shell files.
+   My version of the repo contains a shell file named "run.sh".

-1. <a target="_blank" href="https://wilsonmar.github.io/docker-setup/">Install Docker</a> if you haven't already.
-1. NOTE: Login not needed as Robert's Docker image is from the public default DockerHub.com.
+1. Run the <strong>run.sh</strong> Bash script I've added to the repo:

+   <pre><strong>echo $PWD
+   chmod +x run.sh
+   ./run.sh
+   </strong></pre>

+   BTW The `chmod +x run.sh` prevents the `Permission denied` error.

+   Unlike other similar scripts, this one does it all: downloads the image and cleans up after itself like a good Boyscout.
+All it leaves behind is the Console log.

+Below is an examplation of each step:

 1. Copy and paste this command to download the Docker image Robert created and uploaded into DockerHub:

    <pre><strong>docker image pull robvanderleek/cicd-buzz:latest
    </strong></pre>

+   Login to DockerHub is not needed if the Docker image is open to the public, which the above is.

    Sample response: